ADAM GRIMM | NEURO COACH

 Adam Grimm, M.A.
 Clinical Psychology, ACC.

-Clinical Psychology doctoral candidate at Hawai'i School of Professional Psychology, Chaminade University.
-ICF-certified Associate Certified Coach.
+Clinical Psychology doctoral student at Hawai'i School of Professional Psychology, Chaminade University.
+ICF certified Associate Certified Coach.

 21 years United States Air Force: 8 in electronic warfare, 13 as an EOD (bomb squad) superintendent.
 Medically retired with PTSD from institutional betrayal, not combat.
 The work I do now is the work I did on myself first.